-Before returning to Italy in 1998, Juan Carlos De Martin was a visiting researcher at the University of California at Santa Barbara for two years and, after receiving his Ph.D. in Telecommunications at the Politecnico di Torino, he worked for two years in the research laboratories of Texas Instruments in Dallas, Texas.
+Before returning to Italy in 1998, Juan Carlos De Martin was a visiting researcher at the University of California at Santa Barbara (1993-1995).
+In 1996, after receiving a Ph.D. in Telecommunications at the Politecnico di Torino, he worked for two years in the corporate R&D laboratories of Texas Instruments Inc. in Dallas, Texas.

 Juan Carlos De Martin serves as member of the Scientific Board of the Institute of the Italian Encyclopedia Treccani and of the Biennale Democrazia.
 He often acts as a commentator in Italian media.
 Juan Carlos De Martin is a member of the Institute of Electrical and Electronic Engineers (IEEE) and is the author, or co-author, of over 150 scientific papers and book chapters.